Trip Overview

 Packing Your Gear

 Packing your gear in flexible bags (duffel bag or soft roller bag vs a hard suitcase) is preferable for transport between locations.
-Please pack light, and keep in mind that attire is casual: comfort, convenience and space take precedence over style.
-We recommend traveling with an empty duffle bag that can be used for only what you’ll need on Lopud Island and in Montenegro, while your travel luggage can remain in Dubrovnik (along with any items not needed during the itinerary).
+Please pack light, and keep in mind that attire is casual: comfort, convenience, and space take precedence over style.
+If you have a smaller, flexible bag to take to Lopud and Montenegro, you can leave any larger luggage and city clothes in our affiliate operator’s office in Dubrovnik until you return at the end.

-A deposit of $500 is required at the time of reservation.
-Deposits may be made by check, money order or Visa/Mastercard (American Express and Discover incur a 3% processing fee).
-Prices are in US Dollars and all payments must be made in US Dollars.
+A deposit of $800/person is required at the time of reservation.
+Deposits may be made by check, money order, or Visa/Mastercard (American Express and Discover incur a 3% processing fee).
+Prices are in US Dollars, and all payments must be made in US Dollars.
 Payment of the deposit establishes your acceptance of our complete Terms and Conditions.
 Individual departures and trip capacity are strictly limited by the managing agency.

 Cancellations and Refunds